hilbix/mcfriend/README.md

   - Note it usually only chats when you use `tell bot` from the Server commandline
 - Just ignore all this babble please
 - Please do not count on that this will become better or more helpful in future.
+  - as this has very low priority at my side

 Security

 - Currently the bot is probably very insecure
-  - So it probably can be used to destroy your server
+  - So it probably can be used to destroy your server if others gain access to the bot
   - This may change in a distant future, but has very low priority for me yet, sorry
   - This even may be true when you manage to run it with `online-mode=true`
-- Be sure not to open a Vanilla server to the public when `online-mode=false`
+- Be sure not to open a Minecraft Server to the public when `online-mode=false`
-  - Hence be sure that only you and your trusted friends can connect to your server!
+  - Hence be sure that only you and your trusted friends can connect to your Server!
-  - `ssh -L 127.0.0.1:25565:127.0.0.1:25565 host` or the similar Putty tunnel is your friend for Linux based servers
+  - Use `ssh -L 127.0.0.1:25565:127.0.0.1:25565 host` or a similar Putty tunnel
-  - On Windows probably use WSL
+  - On Windows probably use WSL to run the server
-- Help (perhaps) welcome!
+- Help to implement Security (perhaps) welcome!
-  - All players then spawn in Spectator mode
+  - The idea is that all players first spawn in Spectator mode
   - Unknown players must first register to the bot to get out of the Spectator mode
-  - After authorization, the players will be put into the correct mode by the bot
+  - After authorization, the players will be put into the correct mode (Adventure, Survival, Creative) by the bot
   - Hopefully this can be archived with plain Vanilla without glitches

 Signs?

 - Signs are easy to use and are able to keep the bot state in-game.
   - So the bot does not keep states by itself, which might create asynchronicity issues
+  - Signs also allow bots (in future) to cooperate
 - Also if you reset your world or restore a backup of it, you do not need to worry much about bot states
   - The bot caches some information in the `.state.json`.
 This will be automatically updated after you restore or change the world.
 - However please keep in mind, there are some internal bot states which are saved into the `.state.json` file, like the `op` settings etc.
   - But hopefully this is what you want, because you certainly do not want old OPs to show up suddenly and unexpectedly.
-- The internal state also contains what the bot has learned via books
+- The internal state will also contain what the bot has learned via books
   - (Note that books are not yet implemented)
-  - Books are restored with the game, too, but this does not affect the state of the bot as long as the old books are not learned, too
+  - Books are restored with the game, too, but this does not affect the state of the bot as long as the old books are not re-learned

 Books?